gfauredev/Neutral-Zola-Theme/README.md

 about the final style of your website.
 This is why it comes with almost no CSS (SASS), just a reset because I thought pretty much everyone will want it.

+## TODO

+- [ ] Improve this readme, document everything
+- [ ] Add a `include_section` option that allows to include a section’s children listing into other pages
+- [ ] Add option to display content or summary in section children listing

 ## Configuration

 This **Neutral** theme understands some configuration options